 Family members who have been harmed or are in fear of being harmed may request a protective order.
+This may be referred to as a restraining order.

-Where a protective order is intentionally violated, such violations are deemed to be criminal acts which can result in separate criminal charges.
+Where a protective order/restraining order is intentionally violated, such violations are deemed to be criminal acts which can result in separate criminal charges.
 An individual who intentionally violates a protective order may face fines and jail time, in addition to criminal charges that may have occurred that resulted in the protective order being sought in the first instance.

 Stan Peeler has handled an extensive number of domestic violence matters from the standpoints of obtaining protective orders and defending against them.
 Ramifications of protective orders can have far-reaching effects.
 Stan Peeler is available to personally meet with you and discuss any and all protective order issues in your life.
 Please call Peeler Law Firm, PLLC, at 850-432-7705 or contact us online for an appointment.